-Directed Research is a course that provides an intensive research experience, is required of all majors, and carries a prerequisite of Psychology 201 (Research in Psychology I) and Psychology 202 (Research in Psychology II).
-It is normally taken in the junior year.
+Directed Research is a course that provides an intensive research experience, is required of all majors, and carries a prerequisite of Psychology 201 (Research in Psychology I) and Psychology 301 (Research in Psychology II).
+Students must take at least one advanced class before taking Directed Research.

 Directed Research provides an opportunity for every Psychology major to engage fully in the research process and produce a complete study in a single semester.
 It is taught differently from other courses, too.
 Although there are scheduled class meetings, there are also (at least) weekly individual meetings with the instructor throughout the semester.
 At the first class session, students indicate their area(s) of research interest and are then assigned to one of the professors teaching Directed Research based on those interests.
 Then, with the support of a faculty member each step of the way, each student investigates his or her area of interest, designs a research project intended to extend knowledge in that area, conducts the research, analyses the data, writes a research report preceded by an extensive literature review, and presents the study through a poster or PowerPoint presentation at the Minnesota Undergraduate Psychology Conference (MUPC—see below).

 Oral presentations are an integral part of the Directed Research experience.
 Learning how to communicate your research in a succinct, accurate, and engaging manner not only helps you advance as a psychology major; these same skills are vital to virtually all professional roles.
 Because we believe that feedback and revision are critical to learning, you will actually give your presentation at least twice (just like turning in a draft of a paper).

 Many high quality research instruments are available in the public domain.
 Occasionally, however, the best measure for your study is copyrighted.
 The Psychology Department will purchase copyrighted survey instruments under the following conditions:

 a) the instrument is likely to be used by future research students,

 b) the cost of the instrument does not exceed $100, and